hastec-fr/apash/README.md

 ## <a id="compatibility" ></a> ✅ Compatibility
 A compatibility [matrix](doc/fr/hastec/apashCompatibilityTable.md) is available.<br/>
-The scope of this matrix is on the functions of the library (directory: *src/fr/hastec/apash*), not on the tools around (doc test...) where it's recommended to use latest shell versions when you developp new features.
+The scope of this matrix is on the functions of the library (directory: *src/fr/hastec/apash*), not on the tools around (doc test...) where it's recommendeded to use latest shell versions when you develop new features.

 ### Bash
 Currently, the library (not tools) is compatible from bash version 5.2 to 4.3 (2014-02-26)<br/>
-Issues appears at the version 4.2 (2011-02-13) and olders.<br/>
+Issues appear at the version 4.2 (2011-02-13) and older.<br/>
 This is essentially due the **nameref** statement (local -n) which is a key feature appearing with the version 4.3.<br/>
-This feature prevent call of the **evil** (*I mean eval.
-Sorry it looks to be running gag, so I did it*).<br/>
+This feature prevents the call of the **evil** (*I mean eval.
+Sorry it seems to be running gag, so I did it*).<br/>
 It is not planned to have a workaround for the moment but if it is desired to use apash under this version <br/>
 or some people are motivated 😉 to create a .posix version, the evil could be welcome and available only for these specific versions.<br/>
 References: